 A strict no-logs-ever policy and a Bitcoin payment option have you covered on the privacy end of things.

-Your connection will stay fast when using this provider, as it delivered the fastest VPN download speeds of any provider in my latest round of connection speed tests.
+Your connection will stay fast when using this provider.
 4K and HD video are easily handled, as is online gaming, and sharing and downloading large files.
 Unlimited bandwidth means no data caps to deal with here.

 Native app support from ExpressVPN can best be described as “comprehensive.”
 The provider offers apps for the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms.